Reytheghost420/ME405-LAB/README.md

 Throughout development, emphasis was placed on modular design and iterative testing.
 Separating motor control, sensor processing, and high-level navigation into distinct tasks allowed for easier debugging and tuning, ultimately leading to a more robust system.

-While minor tuning improvements can still be made, the final implementation meets the project objectives and performs consistently across multiple runs.
+While minor tuning improvements can still be made, the final implementation meets the project objectives and can complete the course, albeit not perfectly consistenctly.
 This project highlights the importance of both software structure and real-world testing in developing reliable autonomous systems.